 Most importantly of all, have fun!

 Enjoy the cake and dessert samples!
-Hop in all of the photo booths and take silly photos with your girlfriends!
+Hop in all of the photo booths and take silly photos with your bridesmaids!
 And don’t forget to be yourself and try to make connections with the vendors you meet.
 It’s an opportunity to gain insight into what they are like to work with.